Skip to content

 OptionDescription

-Creates a starter config.yaml and example directives.
+Creates a starter config.yaml with a conventions rule and common ignore patterns.

 Generate tool-specific configuration files from .ai/ sources.